Principal Investigator Training & Certification Tuition

 What’s the role of a PI in a clinical trial?
 From start to finish, a PI is responsible for trial integrity, patient safety, regulatory submission, and successful study execution.

 Do I get continuing medical education credit?
 Yes.
-You earn 17.5 AMA CME hours and 50+ CPD hours.
+You earn 50+ CPD hours.

 Does ARPIC help with job opportunities?
 Yes.
 Grads have secured roles at CROs, universities, and top health systems.
 Certification boosts recruiter and sponsor visibility.